ReferenceHub/Pod/Episodes/09 - 2018, The year of notched smartphones, GDPR and Facebook’s doom/info.md

 * *Techtober*

-Especial thanks to all tech companies for take the decision of making they keynote of October :) ( no sacarms involve )
+	Special thanks to all tech companies for take the decision of making they keynote of October :) ( no sacarms involve )

 	* [Apple’s keynote](https://www.theverge.com/2018/9/12/17840950/apple-event-september-2018-news-updates-iphone-xs-watch) New iPhones !
 With worse names ! 🎉